profsmith89/ctps/_sources/welcome.md

 Readability is important because code is dense, with lots of things typically happening in each statement.
 This detail, as we will discuss, is necessary for the computer to understand what it is that you want it to do, but lots of detail all the time isn't what we humans handle well.
 Just as we sometimes skim dense documents to get the gist of what's going on, we're going to want to develop this same skill in computer programming.
 Python's emphasis on readability will help get us started toward this important skill of skimming code to understand its gist.

 Python is also one of the fastest growing languages in terms of popularity.
 What this means for us is that the growing community of Python users is constantly producing Python code that we can use in our projects.
 In other words, we don't have to write our code using only the primitive commands shipped in the core language.
 We can more quickly begin tackling hard problems because others have written and shared Python code that we will use as building blocks.
 What do I exactly mean?
 Well, think about how hard it would be to build a wood-frame house if you had to not only construct the wood frame for the floors, walls, and roof, but you also had to chop down the trees and slice the logs into boards.
 The former work is hard and adding the latter makes the project something only a historical hobbyist would love.
-Working in a programming language with a growing and vibrant community matters, as we will discuss more in the chapters to come!
+Working in a programming language with a growing and vibrant community matters, as we will discuss more in the chapters to come.

 ## Beyond Python

-I want you to notice that the first five learning goals above don't mention Python, or any other particular programming language.
+I want you to notice that the first five learning goals above don't mention Python, or any other programming language.
 This is because we need a programming language to help us to practice thinking in a computational manner, but once you've developed that skill, it's not that difficult to convert your Python scripts (i.e., your programs written in Python) into a different language.

 In fact, the new language might not even be another traditional programming language.
 In the last chapter, I will show you how to take what you've learned about directing a machine in Python and apply this knowledge to create effective prompts in English for directing a generative artificial intelligence (GAI) chatbot to do your bidding.